There are two reasons why I have included this review among the offerings here, but the explanation will have to wait …

 Still, Ramanujan realised that to make his mark, he had to have the support of the empire’s leading mathematical scholars.
 Two of these men, fellows of the Royal Society, ignored his requests for help and the maths transcripts he enclosed with them.
-The third, G. H. Hardy, who was, at 35, just ten years older than himself – not only replied but began a battle of many years to get him to come to Trinity College to work with him.
+The third, G. H. Hardy — at 35, just ten years older than he was himself – not only replied but began a battle of many years to get him to come to Trinity College to work with him.

 THE LOGICIAN MEETS THE GODDESS